 Once you’ve had time to decompress, it’s time for bed.
 This means getting 6 – 8 hours of quality sleep.
 Doing so keeps you emotionally, mentally, and physically healthy.

-How do you use you calendar to create a routine that’s best for you?
+How do you create a routine with an online calendar that works best for you?
 Tag us on social!